NickyBleiel/discovery-sf/index.md

 This setup assistant will guide you through the steps of connecting to the data that will power your {{site.data.keyword.discoveryfull}} for Salesforce app.
 The app will use that data to help your customer service representatives find the answers they need to manage and solve customer cases.

 Your data will be stored on the {{site.data.keyword.Bluemix}}, within collections located in your {{site.data.keyword.discoveryshort}} service.
-You can connect to and import data from Salesforce, Microsoft SharePoint Online, and Box, as well as set up a synchronization schedule so your data is always up-to-date.
+You can connect to and import data from Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, Microsoft SharePoint 2016 On-Premise, and Box, as well as set up a synchronization schedule so your data is always up-to-date.
 If you have other data you would like to use that is not stored in those data sources, you can create a collection and upload those documents to {{site.data.keyword.discoveryshort}}.
 All of these data sources will be used by the {{site.data.keyword.discoveryfull}} app in Salesforce.

 An overview of the steps to setup a {{site.data.keyword.discoveryfull}} for Salesforce app follows.
 If you already have an {{site.data.keyword.Bluemix}} account or {{site.data.keyword.discoveryshort}} instance in the US East or Sydney region, you are not required to create new ones.

 - Create an [{{site.data.keyword.Bluemix}} account](/docs/services/discovery-sf/authentication.html#cloud) (or log into your existing account).
 - Create an instance of the {{site.data.keyword.discoveryshort}} service in the **US East** or **Sydney** region (or use an instance you already have in one of those regions). **Note:** If you already have an {{site.data.keyword.Bluemix}} account, {{site.data.keyword.discoveryfull}} for Salesforce will automatically create an instance of the {{site.data.keyword.discoveryshort}} service for you using a Lite plan.
-- [Connect to the data](/docs/services/discovery-sf/connect.html) you have stored in Salesforce, Microsoft SharePoint Online, or Box and specify how often you'd like that data to be updated.
+- [Connect to the data](/docs/services/discovery-sf/connect.html) you have stored in Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, Microsoft SharePoint 2016 On-Premise, or Box and specify how often you'd like that data to be updated.
 You also have the option to create your own data source.
 - [Configure](/docs/services/discovery-sf/configuration.html) your new {{site.data.keyword.discoveryfull}} for Salesforce app.

 If you do not have an existing {{site.data.keyword.discoveryfull}} service plan, see [Discovery pricing plans ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/docs/services/discovery/pricing-details.html){: new_window} to review the benefits and limits of each plan. {{site.data.keyword.discoveryfull}} for Salesforce is not supported on Premium and Dedicated plans.